- Fee assured

-Prior to working at Royal Surrey County Hospital, Dr Shaffer completed oncology (cancer treatment) training in London and completed a Clinical Fellowship in Radiation Oncology (treatment of cancer with radiotherapy) in Vancouver, Canada.
-Whilst in Canada he completed a number of research projects in technical radiotherapy, including the comparison of conventional IMRT with volumetric modulated arc therapy (VMAT) and RapidArc in several disease sites such as prostate, breast, high-grade glioma, and paediatric tumours.
+Dr Shaffer did his specialist training in London, and a Clinical Fellowship in Radiation Oncology in Vancouver, Canada.
+Whilst in Canada he completed a number of research projects in technical radiotherapy.
 Dr Shaffer has presented and been published widely in the oncology field.

 Areas of interest

-Brain tumour; CNS tumours; Skin cancer; Urological oncology; Prostate cancer; Dupuytrens disease; Plantar fibromatosis; Ledderhose disease; Plantar fasciitis; Heterotopic ossification; Keloid scars; Radiotherapy for benign diseases; bladder cancer; glioblastoma; glioma; astrocytoma; oligodendroglioma; basal cell carcinoma; stereotactic radiotherapy; brain metastasis
+Brain tumour; CNS tumour; Skin cancer; keloid; Chemotherapy; Radiotherapy; Prostate cancer; Dupuytren's; Plantar fibromatosis; Ledderhose; Plantar fasciitis; Achilles Tendonitis; Plantar Fasciopathy; Achilles Tendinopathy; benign disease; bladder cancer; glioblastoma; glioma; astrocytoma; oligodendroglioma; basal cell carcinoma; BCC; squamous cell carcinoma; SCC

 A comparison of volumetric modulated arc therapy (VMAT) and conventional intensity modulated radiotherapy (IMRT) for frontal and temporal high-grade gliomas.